Reinforcement Learning for Joint Optimization of Multiple Rewards: Related Work

 \section{Related Work}

-Reinforcement learning for single agent has been extensively studied in past \cite{sutton2018reinforcement}.
-Dynamic Programming was used in many problems by finding cost to go at each stage \cite{puterman1994markov,bertsekas1995dynamic}.
+Reinforcement learning for single agent has been extensively studied in past \citep{sutton2018reinforcement}.
+Dynamic Programming was used in many problems by finding cost to go at each stage \citep{puterman1994markov,bertsekas1995dynamic}.
 These models optimize linear additive utility and utilize the power of Backward Induction.

-Following the success of Deep Q Networks \cite{mnih2015human}, many new algorithms have been developed for reinforcement learning \cite{schulman2015trust,lillicrap2015continuous,wang2015dueling,schulman2017proximal}.
+Following the success of Deep Q Networks \citep{mnih2015human}, many new algorithms have been developed for reinforcement learning \citep{schulman2015trust,lillicrap2015continuous,wang2015dueling,schulman2017proximal}.
 These papers focus on single agent control, and provide a framework for implementing scalable algorithms.
-Sample efficient algorithms based on rate of convergence analysis have also been studied for model based RL algorithms \cite{agrawal2017optimistic,osband2013more}, and for model free Q learning \cite{jin2018q}.
+Sample efficient algorithms based on rate of convergence analysis have also been studied for model based RL algorithms \citep{agrawal2017optimistic,osband2013more}, and for model free Q learning \citep{jin2018q}.
 However, sample efficient algorithms use tabular implementation instead of a deep learning based implementation.

-Owing to high variance in the policies obtained by standard Markov Decision Processes and Reinforcement Learning formulations, various authors worked in reducing the \textit{risk} in RL approaches \cite{garcia2015comprehensive}.
-Even though the risk function (e.g., Conditional Value at Risk (CVaR)) is non-linear in the rewards, this function is not only a function of long-term average rewards of the single agent.
+Owing to high variance in the policies obtained by standard Markov Decision Processes and Reinforcement Learning formulations, various authors worked in reducing the \textit{risk} in RL approaches \citep{garcia2015comprehensive}.
+Even though the risk function (e.g., Conditional Value at Risk (CVaR)) is non-linear in the rewards, this function is not only a function of long-term average rewards of the single agent { but also a function of the higher order moments of the rewards of the single agent}.
 Thus, the proposed framework does not apply to the risk measures.
-However, for both the the risk measure and general non-linear concave function of average rewards, optimal policy is non-Markovian.
+However, for both the risk measure and general non-linear concave function of average rewards, optimal policy is non-Markovian.